ndemia/failed-interview-two/README.md

 - [X] A “random” failure request is implemented for the “Buy” request (e.g. once every 3 requests) and the failure is handled.

 ## Design ##
-A design guideline was provided, but because I didn't like it (it looked like a Windows app), and this is my project, I decided to ditch that and make it more fun for me.
+A design guideline was provided, but because this is my project, I decided to ditch that and make it more fun.

 ## Implementation requirements ##
 * Existing features should continue to function.